1. Introduction to performance tuning

 5.2.1.
 Puma threads

-Number of Puma threads (per Puma worker) is configured by using two values: threads_min and threads_max.
+To configure the number of Puma threads (per Puma worker), use these values: threads_min and threads_max.

 Value of threads_min determines how many threads each worker spawns at a worker start.
 Then, as concurrent requests are coming and more threads is needed, worker will be spawning more and more workers up to threads_max limit.